somegeekintn/Terrella-Levels/README.md

 * Terrella's radius: 0.25 meters (or 10 points across at normal zoom)
 * Typical goal radius: 1.6 meters

 There is no expected origin or boundary for a level.
 The game will determine the bounding box for each level and transform all coordinates as needed.
+It's also helpful to know that the gravity of an orb is limited to a maximum distance of 24 meters unlike real gravity.

 Every object must also contain a point `c` which defines the object's center.
 Points, energy, and somtimes sizes are encountered frequently so let me define those before moving on to the specific types of game objects.